portdeveloper/portdeveloper.github.io/_posts/2024-03-21-building-your-first-erc20.md

 - Adding ownership and access control
 - Making your token pausable for emergencies

 Note: this is a simplified implementation.
-For production use, always use audited code like OpenZeppelin's implementation we looked at earlier.
+For production use, always use audited code like [OpenZeppelin's implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) we looked at earlier.

+Let me know if you have any questions or feedback!
+Contact me on [X](https://x.com/port_dev), [Telegram](https://t.me/portdev), or [email me](mailto:d5u3ayfj@portdev.anonaddy.com).